-We are Lindsay Kite and Lexie Kite, 28-year-old identical twin sisters with PhDs in the study of media and body image from the University of Utah (’13).
-We have a passion for helping girls and women recognize and reject harmful messages about their bodies and what “beauty” means and looks like.
-Beauty Redefined represents our not-for-profit work through the Beauty Redefined Foundation (501(c)(3)) to take back beauty for girls and women everywhere through continuing the discussion about body image, women’s potential and media influence through this website, our Facebook page and most prominently through regular speaking engagements in both secular and religious settings, from universities and high schools to professional conferences and church congregations for all ages.
-Read or download our speaking engagements packet for information on what we do and how to book us for your audience here: Beauty Redefined Info Packet.
+Beauty Redefined is the academic and personal passion of Lexie Kite and Lindsay Kite, 30-year-old identical twins with PhDs in the study of media and body image.
+We have a passion for helping girls and women recognize, reject and resist harmful messages about their bodies and what “beauty” means and looks like.
+Beauty Redefined represents our not-for-profit work through the Beauty Redefined Foundation (501(c)(3)) to promote positive body image for girls and women everywhere through research-backed online education (including our blog and our 8-Week Body Image Resilience program), sharing empowering posts through social media (prominently via our Facebook page, Twitter @takebackbeauty, and Instagram @beauty_redefined), and through popular speaking engagements in both secular and religious settings, from universities and high schools to professional conferences and church congregations for all ages.
+Our co-authored master’s thesis and complementary doctoral dissertations form the basis for our empowering visual presentation, which we have offered to tens of thousands of people across the U.S. since 2009.
+Read or download our speaking engagements packet for information on what we do and how to book us for your audience here.